 Luckily, this seat came with instructions which are super simple.

 So, what is the main thing I’ve learnt from this exercise?
-Well, the cheaper the seat the easier it is to fit.
+Well, the cheaper the toilet seat the easier it is to replace.

 Bye, bye cold bums!